 (j) “The Act” shall mean the Friendly Societies Act, 1896.

 (k) The expression “dependant” means the wife/husband of the member, or at the election

-of the member, the partner of the member, children including adopted or fostered
+of the member, the partner of the member, children of the member including adopted or fostered

-supported by the member up to twenty three years of age who are not in full employment.
-On attaining the
+supported by the member up to twenty nine years of age.

 (l) The expression “partner” means any person who is nominated by the member in writing

 and who is living as the husband or wife of the member and in the same household.